ArmaanCPro/aychTTP/README.md

 # aychTTP

 C++ HTTP server primarily for HTMX.

+There's a suprisingly low number of HTMX servers written in low-level C++.
+Or HTTP servers in general.
+Most that I've seen use something like Drogon or Boost.Beast (both are phenomenal libraries).
+There's a few features that are pretty important still left to implement in this project, templates via Inja being at the top of that list (for now).

+This repo serves as an example of how low-level networking concepts are still highly relevant for web development.
+Sure, for ergonomics you probably don't want to use C++, even GoLang would be better.
+But, you can certainly learn much more about how the web actually works by using less conveniant APIs.
+And, who knows, maybe the performance could be better than the most recent JS framework!

 Uses Boost.Asio for networking.
 Asio gives a nice level of control.
 It's much more portable than OS-specific sockets libraries.
 It also has a much nicer API.
 Boost.Beast or other higher level HTTP libraries are better choices for production usage, but for learning's sake it's nice to have a lower-level library like asio.

 HTMX is a phenomenal library in the modern sea of JS frameworks.